SLAzurin/armbian-aml-s8xx-kernel-build-steps/README.md

 Click on the green code dropdown button and click download zip. (the git clone command will take forever so don't clone.)

-From here, I will use the root account and the /root/ directory for my workspace on my s8xx device
+From here, I will use the root user and the /root/ directory for my workspace on my s8xx device

 Copy that downloaded zip into your s8xx device in the /root/ directory and extract it.